 I notice lots of people are making big changes in response to this pandemic experience.
 It’s like responding to a wake-up call (Amen!).

 About 4 million Americans quit their jobs in April 2021!
-Often due to low pay and bad conditions, and/or hopes of something better, like self-employment or finding something better thanks to massive labor shortages.
+Often due to low pay and bad conditions, impossible family care situations, and/or hopes of something better, like self-employment or finding something better thanks to massive labor shortages.
 A very intriguing time, still unfolding.
 Check out:

 August 2021 Update